Spaghetti Squash Lasagna Boats

 Can I use a store-bought marinara sauce?

-Yes, a store-bought marinara sauce works in place of crushed tomatoes.
-Since it's already seasoned, you can omit the added seasonings.
+Yes, store-bought marinara sauce can be used in place of crushed tomatoes.
+Since it’s already seasoned, you can omit the added seasonings.

 Spaghetti Squash Lasagna Boats Recipe